The PAW Report is the largest annual survey of pet wellbeing in the UK and is demographically representative of dog, cat and rabbit owners.

 In conjunction with YouGov, each year we survey a large and demographically representative sample of UK dog, cat, and rabbit owners using YouGov’s panel methodology.

-In the latest 2024 Report, the survey sample totalled 5,258 cat, dog, and rabbit owners over the age of 18 and living in the UK.
-Therefore, when talking about ‘owners’ throughout the Report, we’re discussing cat, dog, and rabbit owners, not owners of other types of pets.
+In the latest PAW Mini Report 2025, the survey sample totalled 5,387 cat, dog, and rabbit owners aged 18 and over, living in the UK.
+Therefore, when referring to ‘owners’ throughout the Report, we’re specifically discussing cat, dog, and rabbit owners – not owners of other types of pets.

 The majority of questions require owners to pick one or more options from a list of enter a text response.
 One question for rabbit owners asks them to choose which of a selection of six images most closely resembles where their rabbit lives.

-In 2024, the data was gathered between 21 December 2023 and 16 January 2024 through an online survey where demographic quotas are set to ensure data gathered is as nationally representative as possible.
-Any small errors in the final sample are corrected through weighting where necessary.
-The demographic quotas and weighting that this method uses are determined by a separate YouGov panel survey of 10,000 UK adults which provides demographic information such as regional breakdowns as well as age and gender profiles of owners.
+In 2025, data was gathered between 17 December 2024 and 12 January 2025 through an online survey.
+Demographic quotas were set to ensure the data collected was as nationally representative as possible, and any small errors in the final sample were corrected through weighting (where necessary).
+The demographic quotas and weighting used in this method are determined by a separate YouGov panel survey of 10,000 UK adults, which provides demographic information such as regional breakdowns and age and gender profiles of owners.

 Survey of veterinary professionals